jsheppard95/Election_Analysis/README.md

 ## Election-Audit Summary
-Through this audit of a Colorado local congressional election, we find the county with the largest voter turnout to be Denver having casted 82.8% of the vote for a total of 306,055 votes along with the winner to be Diana DeGette with 73.8% of the vote for a total of 272,892 votes.
-This script is generalizeable to other election data sources following the same format as [election_results.csv](Resources/election_results.csv) with the replacement of the hard-coded input file name `election_results.csv` with an input parameter.
+Through this audit of a Colorado local congressional election, we find the county with the largest voter turnout to be Denver providing 82.8% of the vote for a total of 306,055 votes along with the winner to be Diana DeGette with 73.8% of the vote for a total of 272,892 votes.
+This script is generalizable to other election data sources following the same format as [election_results.csv](Resources/election_results.csv) with the replacement of the hard-coded input file name `election_results.csv` with an input parameter.
 One method to do so would be to move the entire script within a function